 | Injection hygiene | rotate sites; avoid stacking one spot |

-Price narratives steamroll these.
+Price narratives tend to steamroll these.
 They shouldn't.
-The lived experience of Saxenda is a daily shot in the abdomen before breakfast — usually before the coffee finishes brewing — a one-week titration cadence, a 12-week verdict, and a one-month in-use clock written on a Post-it stuck to the fridge.
+The lived experience of Saxenda is a daily shot in the abdomen before breakfast — usually before the coffee finishes brewing — a one-week titration cadence, a 12-week verdict, and a one-month in-use clock scribbled on a Post-it stuck to the fridge.
 A cheaper label rewrites none of that.
-It changes who bills whom.
+It only changes who bills whom.

 In Korea specifically, where weekly Wegovy and Mounjaro pens have reset expectations, "it's daily" is a real friction point.
 A generic price tag alone will not flip that preference for every patient.